 Plan Your Next Round

-18Birdies is a great tool for scoring your round & stats, utilizing the GPS, playing side games, and even winning awesome prizes that are hard to find anywhere else.
+18Birdies is a great tool for scoring your round & stats, utilizing the GPS, and even playing side games!

 One of the most creative uses for the app that we have discovered is the power of planning your next round.